4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

 <img src ="https://github.com/4ms/metamodule-core-modules/blob/quickstart-guide/doc/res/Verb.png" width ="120">

->A simple reverb module.
+An experimental reverb module based on the Freeverb algorithm but with extra controls.
+Often noisy, harsh, and unpredictable.

 ### Controls
 * **Size:** the size of the "room"
 * **Time:** decay time of the reverb
 * **Damp:** the amount of high frequencies that decay in the reverb
-* **AP Ratio:** diffusion of the reverb in the space, making the tail feel more natural
+* **AP Ratio:** Ratio of all-pass filter sizes
-* **Comb:** changes the pre-delay of the reverb algorithm, making the distance of the "walls" greater
+* **Comb:** Ratio of comb filter sizes
 * **Mix:** dry/wet control for reverb amount
 * **Input:** audio input
 * **Size CV In:** CV input for size, -5v/+5v